 - Tremor medicines, such as those for Parkinson disease

 - Walking aids to help with balance and prevent falls

-The following groups can provide more information on MSA-C:
+The following groups can provide resources and support for people with MSA-C:

 MSA-C slowly gets worse, and there is no cure.
 The outlook is generally poor.
 But, it may be years before someone is very disabled.

 - Infection from inhaling food into the lungs (aspiration pneumonia)

 When to Contact a Medical Professional